arcuri82/testing_security_development_enterprise_systems/README.md

 ### Requirements

-* JDK 1.8, **NOT** higher, as Java 9 broke backward compatibility, and next LTS version (Java 11) is not out yet at time of this writing.
+* JDK 1.8, **NOT** higher, as Java 9 broke backward compatibility, and the next LTS version (Java 11) is not widely supported yet (at the time of this writing).

 * An IDE (recommended IntelliJ IDEA Ultimate Edition)